7 Linear regression with a single predictor

 Figure 7.9: Residual plot for the model predicting head length from total length for brushtail possums.

 One purpose of residual plots is to identify characteristics or patterns still apparent in data after fitting a model.
-Figure 7.10 shows three scatterplots with linear models in the first row and residual plots in the second row.
-Can you identify any patterns remaining in the residuals?
+The figure below shows three scatterplots with linear models in the first row and residual plots in the second row.
+Can you identify any patterns in the residuals?

-In the first dataset (first column), the residuals show no obvious patterns.
-The residuals appear to be scattered randomly around the dashed line that represents 0.
+Dataset 1: the residuals show no obvious patterns.
+The residuals are scattered randomly around 0, represented by the dashed line.

-The last plot shows very little upwards trend, and the residuals also show no obvious patterns.
+Dataset 3: The last plot shows very little upwards trend, and the residuals also show no obvious patterns.
 It is reasonable to try to fit a linear model to the data.
 However, it is unclear whether there is evidence that the slope parameter is different from zero.
-The point estimate of the slope parameter, labeled \(b_1,\) is not zero, but we might wonder if this could just be due to chance.
-We will address this sort of scenario in Chapter 24.
+The point estimate of the slope parameter is not zero, but we might wonder if this could just be due to chance.
+We will address this scenario in Chapter 24.

 7.1.4 Describing linear relationships with correlation